Frequently Asked Questions (FAQs)

 uncertainties of the seasonal adjustment process itself.
 Employment data

-are seasonally adjusted with a procedure called X-12-ARIMA.
+are seasonally adjusted with a procedure called X-13 ARIMA-SEATS.
 State major

 industry division employment are available electronically via the Internet